Services and therapies

 Speech and language therapy

-The Speech and Language Therapy team at Integrated Neurological Service (INS) provides a service for adults with acquired communication, voice and / or swallowing difficulties.
+Speech and Language Therapists (SLT) provide a service for adults with acquired communication, voice and / or swallowing difficulties.

-The Speech and Language Therapist carries-out assessment and diagnosis of communication, voice and swallowing difficulties.
-They offer the following support:
+We do not currently have a SLT in post but INS is actively recruiting a Speech and Language Therapist to carry-out assessment and diagnosis of communication, voice and swallowing difficulties, and offer the following support:

 For accessible information about aphasia, communication strategies, or ideas for activities, please go to www.tactustherapy.com

 Social work is a practice-based profession and an academic discipline that promotes social change and development, social cohesion, and the empowerment and liberation of people.
 Principles of social justice, human rights, collective responsibility and respect for diversities are central to social work.
 Underpinned by theories of social work, social sciences, humanities and indigenous knowledge, social work engages people and structures to address life challenges and enhance wellbeing.